Jays phenom Guerrero Jr. enters Home Run Derby | Globalnews.ca

 The Blue Jays sensation was officially named to Major League Baseball’s Home Run Derby on Sunday, highlighting the exceptional power he’s shown this season.

-Heading into Sunday afternoon’s game against the Kansas City Royals, the 20-year-old Guerrero has a .251 batting average with eight home runs and 23 runs batted in over 203 at bats.
+Heading into Sunday afternoon’s game against the Kansas City Royals, Guerrero has a .251 batting average with eight home runs and 23 runs batted in over 203 at bats.

 Guerrero made his MLB debut on April 26 to much fanfare after being considered the top prospect in baseball for over a year.